clmtg/Reciplease/README.md

 ## Reciplease :  You tell us what's in your fridge, we tell you what to cook

 Have you ever opened your fridge and thought how could I cook something with those ?!
 Turning back to your computer with the hope your favorite search engine would feed you an amazing recipe...
-2 hours later, you didn't find the perfect recipe, the two weeks old cabbage into your fridge is still rotting and you are still starving.
-What if you could you have an app listing recipes based on the ingredients within your fridge ?!
+2 hours later, you didn't find the perfect recipe, the two weeks old cabbage within your fridge is still rotting and you are still starving.
+What if you could you have an app listing recipes based on the ingredients in your fridge ?!

 We heard you and developed Reciplease specialy for you.